RocketDerp/April14_2025/Grim_Blunt/Hate_Itself/Prizing_Hate_Values.md

 &nbsp;

 Instead of preaching against hate, prizing hate.
-The microsphone is right there to say "hate is bad".
+The microphone is right there to say "hate is bad".

 https://old.reddit.com/r/TikTokCringe/comments/1og06hy/dont_ask_the_question_if_youre_not_prepared_to/